Kids Programs FAQ

 Logistical, location specific questions?

-All our registered parents receive a Logistics Email that is specific to your location a few weeks prior to our season.
+All our registered parents receive a Logistics Email that is specific to your location a week prior to our season.
 It will include the name and contact information of your Site Leader, as well as specific information regarding your child's site and session.
 That said, we are more than happy to answer your questions now.
 Just shoot us an email.

 Are electronics allowed?